History of East Asia: Qin and Han dynasties

-In 221 BC, the state of Qin succeeded in conquering the other six states, creating the first imperial dynasty of China for the first time.
+In 221 BC, the state of Qin succeeded in conquering the other six states, creating the first imperial dynasty of China.
 Following the death of the emperor Qin Shi Huang, the Qin dynasty collapsed and control was taken over by the Han dynasty in 206 BC.
 In 220 AD, the Han empire collapsed into the Three Kingdoms.
 The series of trade routes known as Silk Road began during the Han dynasty.

 Qin Shi Huang ruled the unified China directly with absolute power.
-In contrast to the decentralized and feudal rule of earlier dynasties the Qin set up a number of 'commanderries' around the country which answered directly to the emperor.
+In contrast to the decentralized and feudal rule of earlier dynasties the Qin set up a number of 'commanderies' around the country which answered directly to the emperor.
 Nationwide the political philosophy of Legalism was used as a means of the statecraft and writings promoting rival ideas such as Confucianism were prohibited or controlled.
-In his reign China created the first continuous Great Wall with the use of forced labor and Invasions were launched southward to annex Vietnam.
+In his reign Qin created the first continuous Great Wall with the use of forced labor and Invasions were launched southward to annex Northern Vietnam.
 Eventually, rebels rose against the Qin's brutal reign and fought civil wars for control of China.
 Ultimately the Han dynasty arose and ruled China for over four centuries in what accounted for a long period in prosperity, with a brief interruption by the Xin dynasty.
 The Han dynasty fought constant wars with nomadic Xiongnu for centuries before finally dissolving the tribe.

 The Han dynasty played a great role in developing the Silk Road which would transfer wealth and ideas across Eurasia for millennia, and also invented paper.
 Though the Han enjoyed great military and economic success it was strained by the rise of aristocrats who disobeyed the central government.
 Public frustration provoked the Yellow Turban Rebellion – though a failure it nonetheless accelerated the empire's downfall.
 After 208 AD the Han dynasty broke up into rival kingdoms.
 China would remain divided until 581 under the Sui dynasty, during the era of division Buddhism would be introduced to China for the first time.